Aariq/my-website/content/home/about.md

 # Biography

 I am a Ph.D. candidate in the Biology department at Tufts University with an emphasis on chemical ecology.
 I'm interested in the mechanisms of plant defense and insect manipulation of plant defenses.
-My Ph.D. focus is on the effects of climate change and insect herbivory on the quality (flavor) of tea (*Camellia sinensis*)
+My Ph.D. focus is on the effects of climate change and insect herbivory on the quality (flavor and health benefits) of tea (*Camellia sinensis*)